emorydeer2/emorydeer2/README.md

 This mostly serves as a way for me to learn, understand, & apply various skillsets for the future.
 I hope to be a Robotic Engineer, designing & building machines to further automate manufactory...

-_I shall create for humans what cars were for horses._
+_I shall create for humans what cars were for horses, hopefully ethically!_

 ### My skills, loosely ranked, in beautiful bullet-point.
 - Programming